 - Try to pitch services to everyone who will listen

-- Feels crushed when people don’t want to talk with you
+- Feels crushed when people don’t want to talk to you

 - Feels like a pest or too ‘salesy’

 Once you turn the corner, though, these things naturally go away.
-You build a level of confidence that makes it so that you don’t have to “always be closing” or chase people down to beg for their business.
+You build a level of confidence that makes it so that you don’t have to be pushy, chase people down to beg for their business, or avoid it altogether.

 How Confidence in Sales Helps You Build a Better Client Base